 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Bar Harbor is $128, while the average daily cost in Providence is $168.
+The average daily cost (per person) in Bar Harbor is $161, while the average daily cost in Providence is $168.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Bar Harbor and Providence in more detail.
+What follows is a categorical breakdown of travel costs for Bar Harbor and Providence in more detail.

 Some typical examples of dining costs in Bar Harbor are as follows: